 The coat color of cream Golden Retrievers looks like an off-white.
 Furthermore, they’re much more popular in the United Kingdom than the United States, or anywhere else for that matter.

 For this reason, they’re sometimes referred to as “English Golden Retrievers” or “English Cream Golden Retrievers.”
-Unsurprisingly, the cream coat color is not officially recognized by the American Kennel Club.
-Consequently, they don’t accept these dogs in the show ring.
-But if you don’t plan to competitively show your dog, who really cares?
+And as you may have guessed, the cream coat color is not officially recognized by the American Kennel Club.

+In other words, they won’t accept cream Golden Retrievers in the show ring.
+But if you don’t plan to show your dog, who really cares?
 They have the same great personality as any other Golden Retriever.

 Are Cream Colored Golden Retrievers Rare?

 Don’t be fooled by breeders that want to charge a high premium for these “ultra rare” cream colored Golden Retrievers.

-Differences With Cream Golden Retriever
+Differences in Cream Golden Retrievers

-Other than the color, there are some minor differences between cream colored Golden Retrievers and their other golden counterparts.
+Other than the obvious (color), there are some minor differences between cream colored Golden Retrievers and their other golden counterparts.

-2. Red Golden Retrievers
+Red Golden Retrievers

-The coats can be a dark brown, reddish gold, hence the name.
-Sometimes, they can be confused with dark Golden Retrievers as well.
+The coats can be a dark brown, reddish gold, hence the name “red.”
+To the unfamiliar, they can often be confused with dark Golden Retrievers as well.

 Origins of the Red Golden Retrievers

-A number of historians believe that breeders were able to achieve this color by crossbreeding the standard Golden Retriever with the Irish Setter, thus getting this magnificent color.
+A number of historians believe that breeders were able to achieve this color by crossbreeding the standard Golden Retriever with the Irish Setter, thus getting this magnificent mahogany color.